pearcej/cpp4python/_sources/Cpp4Python/firstcppprogram.rst

         return 0;
     }

-What we see is that at the core there are a few similarities, such as the main function and the string “Hello World” However there is a lot more stuff around the edges that make it harder to see the core of the program.
+What we see is that at the core there are a few similarities with the complicated Python version, such as the main() function and the string “Hello world”.
+However, in C++ there is a lot more stuff around the edges that make it harder to see the core of the program.
 Do not worry!
 An important skill for a computer scientist is to learn what to ignore and what to look at carefully.
 You will soon find that there